hlindberg/misc-puppet-docs/data-in-modules.md

   copied and maintained in a central location.
-* The inclusion (and exclusion) are controlled by patterns so you do not have to change the configuration as modules are added or removed (unless there is something wrong or special you want).
+* The inclusion (and exclusion) are controlled by patterns so you do not have to change the configuration as modules are added or removed (unless there is something wrong or special you need to patch).
 * You are given control over how the data from modules is composed and arranged in relation to other sources e.g. site level data overrides module level data.
 * Data bindings can be expressed in Hiera-2, or in Ruby.
 * A module (and the site/environment) may have multiple sets of data to allow a configuration to select the suitable data sets.
-This an be used for several purposes; allowing modules to supply defaults for different common configuration types, allow a module to be created for the sole purpose of contributing different kinds of configuration for a combination of modules (i.e. a kind of higher order module like a "lamp-stack" which in itself does not contain much functionality but it may configure the modules it depends on)
+This can be used for several purposes; allowing modules to supply defaults for different common configuration types, allow a module to be created for the sole purpose of contributing different kinds of configuration for a combination of modules (i.e. a kind of higher order module like a "lamp-stack" which in itself does not contain much functionality but it may configure the modules it depends on).

 Added in the proposed changes for Puppet 3.4: